readmeio/rdme/documentation/commands/openapi.md

 FLAGS
-  --key=<value>      (required) ReadMe project API key --uri=<value>      The URI for your API definition.
-Allows you to override the URI that's inferred from the file/URL
+  --key=<value>      (required) ReadMe project API key --slug=<value>     Override the slug (i.e., the unique identifier) for your API definition.
-                     path.
   --useSpecVersion   Use the version specified in your API definition --version=<value>  [default: stable] ReadMe project version

 DESCRIPTION
   Upload (or reupload) your API definition to ReadMe.

-  By default, the URI (i.e., the unique identifier for your API definition resource in ReadMe) will be inferred from the spec name and path.
-As long as you maintain these directory/file names and run `rdme` from the same location relative to your file, the inferred URI will be preserved and any updates you make to this file will be synced to the same resource in ReadMe.
+  By default, the slug (i.e., the unique identifier for your API definition resource in ReadMe) will be inferred from the spec name and path.
+As long as you maintain these directory/file names and run `rdme` from the same location relative to your file, the inferred slug will be preserved and any updates you make to this file will be synced to the same resource in ReadMe.

-  If the spec is a local file, the inferred URI takes the relative path and slugifies it (e.g., `docs/api/petstore.json` will become `docs-api-petstore.json`).
+  If the spec is a local file, the inferred slug takes the relative path and slugifies it (e.g., the slug for `docs/api/petstore.json` will be `docs-api-petstore.json`).

-  If the spec is a URL, the inferred URI is the file name from the URL (e.g., `https://example.com/docs/petstore.json` will become `petstore.json`).
+  If the spec is a URL, the inferred slug is the base file name from the URL (e.g., the slug for `https://example.com/docs/petstore.json` will be `petstore.json`).

 EXAMPLES
   You can pass in a file name like so: